bsdinis/feedback/lessons/09_feedforward_change_practice.md

 In this exercise you will read different examples that you need to transform from **feedback** into **feedforward**:

-1. **Feedback**: "The presentation slides you last submitted had many ortographic errors.
+1. **Feedback**: "The presentation slides you last submitted had many orthographic errors.
 This can't keep happening."

         Feedforward: